SarahAlCodes/SarahAlCodes/README.md

   👯 I’m looking to collaborate on Open-Source Projects.

-  🌱 I’m currently learning Node.js
+  🌱 I’m currently learning Node.js and React

   👨‍💻 All of my projects are available at [SarahAlCodes](https://sarahal-said.netlify.app/)